mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 manually created or the used specified with `authentication_user` should have the grants required to do so.

-## `authentication_key`
+## `authentication_key_file`

-- **Type**: string
+- **Type**: Path
 - **Mandatory**: No
 - **Default**: `""`

-The encryption key using which the NoSQL account information should be encrypted with when stored in the MariaDB server.
+The file from which the encryption key, using which the NoSQL account information should be encrypted with when stored in the MariaDB server, should be read.

+If a relative path is provided, it is prefixed with the module config directory, which by default is `/etc/maxscale.modules.d`.

+The key must be specified in hexadecimal format and can be generated, for instance, with `openssl rand -hex 32`.

 ## `authentication_user`